emutelab/emutelab/_posts/2020-06-16-Semaworkshop.md

 **:::: Week starting July 6th, 3-5pm UK time, @ Zoom ::::**

 Would you like to use <b>machine learning as part of musical live coding</b>?
 Would you like to create your own live coding language?
-We are inviting you to participate in a free workshop that will take place online in early June.
-With daily one-hour Zoom sessions and follow-up online hangouts, we will get you up and running in using our new technologies for using AI in live coding.
+We are inviting you to participate in a free workshop that will take place online in early July.
+With daily Zoom sessions and follow-up online hangouts, we will get you up and running in using our new technologies for using AI in live coding.

-The MIMIC research project in machine creativity and music has provided creative coders with a toolbox for making art with cutting-edge AI technologies on the web.
-We chose JavaScript, the language of the Web, as the ideal interface for introducing the concepts of machine learning and machine listening to people interested in using extended intelligence in their creative work.
-You can create an account and get started with writing code, studying tutorials and sharing your work on the <a href="http://www.mimicproject.com">MIMIC website</a>.

-However, as part of the MIMIC project we have created <b>Sema</b>.
+We have been working on a web-based solution for live coding and as part of the <a href="http://www.mimicproject.com">MIMIC project</a> we have created <b>Sema</b>.
 Sema is an online system for live coding in the browser with AI.
-Here you can apply many of the technologies we have built as part of the MIMIC work, but moreover: you can design your own live coding language!
+Here you can apply many of the technologies we have built as part of our MIMIC work, but moreover: you can design your own live coding language!

 ![Screenshot of Sema](/img/Semascreenshot.png)
 *A screenshot of Sema.
 Take a look at the three videos of Sema in action below.*